 We make every effort to ensure our animals are placed into loving forever homes.
-We require home visits on all of our animals and veterinary reference checks.
 Please speak with the animals adoption counselor if you have specific questions about our policies and about the animal you are interested in adopting.
 All renters must submit an approval letter from their landlord.

 Adoptions at our Main Kennel